 Create a new file and save it as index.htm in the root of the directory that you made earlier and enter the code below:

-The most important aspect of this Metro Tile is achieved through the use of CSS.
-The latest features of CSS 3 such as transitions and keyframe animations allow us to replicate the function of a typical Windows 8 tile.
+The most important aspect of creating Windows 8 Metro Tiles is achieved through the use of CSS.
+The latest features of CSS 3, such as transitions and keyframe animations, allow us to replicate the function of a typical Windows 8 tile.

 I will now briefly explain the above CSS to ensure that you understand what this does rather than simply copying it into a document to achieve the end result.
 The first section of this CSS simply changes the highlight colour on the document to be transparent or clear.
 This is really necessary to achieve the end result however it just makes the end result a little more immersive and less like a typical web page.